spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

   $ spack install --only=dependencies netcdf
   $ spack install --only=dependencies elpa

-Now, you are ready to set your preferred ``EDITOR`` and continue with the rest of the tutorial.
+You are now ready to set your preferred ``EDITOR`` and continue.

 .. _adv_pkg_tutorial_start:

 ------------------------------
-Retrieving library information
+Retrieving Library Information
 ------------------------------

-Although Spack attempts to help packages locate their dependency libraries automatically (e.g. by setting PKG_CONFIG_PATH and CMAKE_PREFIX_PATH), a package may have unique configuration options that are required to locate libraries.
+Although Spack attempts to help packages locate their dependency libraries automatically (e.g., by setting PKG_CONFIG_PATH and CMAKE_PREFIX_PATH), a package may have unique configuration options that are required to locate libraries.
 When a package needs information about dependency libraries, the general approach in Spack is to query the dependencies for the locations of their libraries and set configuration options accordingly.
 By default most Spack packages know how to automatically locate their libraries.
-This section covers how to retrieve library information from dependencies and how to locate libraries when the default logic doesn't work.
+This section covers how to retrieve library information from dependencies and locate libraries when the default logic doesn't work.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Accessing dependency libraries
+Accessing Dependency Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to access the libraries of a dependency, you can do so via the ``libs`` property of the spec, for example in the ``arpack-ng``
+If you need to access the libraries of a dependency, use the ``libs`` property of the spec, for example, in the ``arpack-ng``
 package:

 .. code-block:: python